ekviky/AI_learning_plan_2025/README.md

 ## 🧭 Next Steps

 You’re encouraged to fork this repo, adapt the plan, and share your reflections or outputs.
-Create issues to track goals or integrate with GitHub Projects for more structure.

 ---